 By definition, road rage is an unreasonable and violent response.
 Because they are unpredictable, it is impossible to avoid them.

-A driver may become enraged when another driver cuts them off, drives too slowly, makes demeaning gestures, or will not let his or her vehicle into the lane.
+Drivers may become enraged when other drivers cut them off, drives too slowly, makes demeaning gestures, or will not let their vehicle into the lane.
 The agitated driver may start driving erratically; they will speed up or cut lanes in an attempt to catch up to the driver or in the act of spite, return the favor.
-Road-raging driver have a high chance of causing an accident, and that can make the situation worse.
+Road-raging drivers have a high chance of causing an accident, and that can make the situation worse.
 There are times when drivers will fight, and both physical injuries and property damage can happen.
 Drugs or alcohol may also be involved.
 If another motorist causes a wreck, even without making contact with your vehicle, automobile insurance will be involved.

 Preventing Road Rage